chapmanjacobd/chapmanjacobd/README.md

 We cannot maintain it half fortunate, half miserable, half confident, half despairing, half slave—to the ancient enemies of man—half free in a liberation of resources undreamed of until this day.
 No craft, no crew can travel safely with such vast contradictions.
 On their resolution depends the survival of us all.
 >_Adlai Stevenson_, 1965

+> [Good technology allows us] the possibility of gaining a useful degree of comprehension in a situation that previously was too complex.
+>_Douglas Engelbart_, 1962

+> A good tool is an invisible tool.
+By invisible, I mean that the tool does not intrude on your consciousness; you focus on the task, not the tool.
+> The blind man tapping the cane feels the street, not the cane.
+Of course, tools are not invisible in themselves, but as part of a context of use.
+With enough practice we can make many apparently difficult things disappear ...
+>_Mark Weiser_, 1993

 - 🦔 I like long walks on the beach and running `strace` to quickly solve problems
 - 🌱 I’m learning to use ogr2ogr more often instead of QGIS
 - 💬 Ask me about batch processing (data engineering)